Himanshu3156/Himanshu3156/README.md

 - 👋 Hi, I’m @Himanshu dhakate
 - 👀 I’m interested in to decode a code
-- 🌱 I’m currently learning cs50 and web devlopment
+- 🌱 I’m currently learning web devlopment

 <!---
 Himanshu3156/Himanshu3156 is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.